scaleoutsean/eseries-perf-analyzer/README.md

       # - CREATE_DB=false
 ```

 Note that, if you create multiple collectors in the same docker-compose.yaml, only *one* of `DB_NAME` (as each collector may have it different) will be applied in Grafana Data Source configuration.
-If you're in this situation simply configure just one `DB_NAME` first (you don't have to do anything if you don't mind to have the first DB instance named `eseries`) and then use InfluxDB CLI or the related instructions from the FAQs (on how to do it from collector.py) to create another DB and another InfluxDB Data Source to Grafana.
+If you're in this situation simply configure just one `DB_NAME` first (you don't have to do anything if you don't mind to have the first DB instance named `eseries`) and then use InfluxDB CLI or the related instructions from the FAQs (on how to do it from `collector.py`) to create another DB and another InfluxDB Data Source to Grafana.
 Then you can start all Collector containers.

 You can also create additional database instances in InfluxDB from the CLI (instructions above), but you won't be able to if you modify Docker Compose to not expose InfluxDB externally.
-That's why it's easier to use the approach that runs collector.py in Docker - that will work for either Compose-internal or external InfluxDB.
+That's why it's easier to use the approach that runs `collector.py` in Docker - that will work for either Compose-internal or external InfluxDB.

 #### Deploy

 **NOTE:** EPA v3.4.0 (and newer version 3 releases) uses "named" Docker volumes for both Grafana and InfluxDB since they both require a non-root user and Docker's "named" volumes make that easier.
-If you are concerned about disk space for InfluxDB (/var/lib/docker/...), you can change InfluxDB container's volumes in `./epa/docker-compose.yaml` to a sub-directory before you deploy.
+If you are concerned about disk space for InfluxDB (/var/lib/docker/...), you can change InfluxDB container's volumes in `./epa/docker-compose.yaml` to a sub-directory in `epa` before you deploy.
+Existing users can backup and import data using the `utils` container (which has InfluxDB v1 CLI) to "migrate" existing DB.

 Download and decompress latest release and enter the `epa` sub-directory: